Photos of Playa Jaco Costa Rica (Central Pacific) From Our Personal Collection

 Swimming and water safety

-Swimming is allowed at Playa Jaco, however, as a well-known surf destination, the water can be wavy and rough.
+Swimming is allowed at Playa Jaco.
+However, as a well-known surf destination, the water can be wavy and rough, and there is a known rip current.
 As always, exercise caution in and around the water, especially if you plan to visit with children or inexperienced swimmers.

 General safety